zllovesuki/slugsurvival/README.md

 8. Tiffany K.
 9. Carol J. (my supervisor)
 10. Kate B. (for not killing me when I accidentally DoS the school)
+11. Rashimi S.
-11. etc (I will update this list...)
+12. etc (I will update this list...)

 ## Functionalities